 The Bikini Bar and Restaurant is located in the main fale, a picturesque location where you can enjoy a cold drink and a variety of delicious meals.
 Soak up the renowned Polynesian hospitality while you dine on appetisers of cajun-seared Yellowfin Tuna, as well as fresh local fruits, seafood, vegetables and imported meats.
 In the restaurant, you’ll be served food from around the world, including Italian, European, American, Mexican, Indian, Aussie BBQ and vegetarian, and don’t forget dessert!

 Surf Salani Surf Resort

-The Island: 25 minutes by boat along the inner reef lays “The Island’.
-About 2 kms offshore, this paradisiacal island has a powerful left that reels off over a beautiful coral reef.
-Surfing and diving in this crystal clear water is just unreal.
-Accessed only around high tide and best on the medium to bigger swells, this spot is a great alternative when the trade winds are onshore out front; as at the island it’s offshore.
-Depending on one’s skill level you can surf up the reef for long hollow walls, or down near the end of the reef closer to the safety of the channel.
+The Island is 25 minutes by boat along the inner reef lays.
+It’s located about 2 km offshore and is a powerful left-hander that reels over a beautiful coral reef.
+You can only access The Island on high tide and it’s best on medium to big swells.
+It’s a great alternative when the trade winds are onshore out the front.
+Surf up the reef for long hollow walls, or down the reef near the end, close to the safety of the channel.

 A right-hander about 2km offshore on the outer reef.
 Rustys is a long, hollow wave that ends in a deep channel, with a current that takes you back to the lineup.
 This wave holds a solid swell on the outside, with the middle and end sections smaller.
 Rustys is more sensitive to swell and tide conditions than other waves in the area.

 Boulders is located at the far end of a beautiful black sand beach and a 10-minute paddle through emerald-coloured waters.
 This is Samoa’s most renowned big wave spot, handling huge swells without closing out.
 It’s a great option in southeasterly winds and it’s protected with a light offshore wind.